idumattuadu/idumattuadu.github.io/_posts/2021-02-16-Motorcycles.md

 ---

 I deeply concur with what Sid Caesar had to say about wheels.
 While he said it in the context of four, I am going to use it for two.
 So, to paraphrase,
->*The guy who invented the first wheel was an idiot.
-The guy who invented the next one was a genius!*
+> "*The guy who invented the first wheel was an idiot.
+The guy who invented the next one was a genius!*"

 Ever since I popped an unintentended wheelie, my father seated behind trying to instruct, during my first tryst with controlling a motorcycle, I have been in love with a motorized two wheeler.
 As I grew older and peeked into the world through that wonderful invention generally known as Internet, I have found that there are millions of men across the world who are passionately and hopelessly in love with this mesmerizing combination of mostly metal and rubber.
 Why?
 I try to reason.